click on photo to go back ...

 He played the role of Will Brown, Homer's father, on radio's The Aldrich Family (1943-45) and later reprised the role on the NBC television series (1949-1953).

-"Dear Ruth" (1946-1947) with John Dall as Lt.
-William Seawright, Phyllis Povah as Mrs. Edith Wilkins and Howard Smith as Judge Harry Wilkins.1946 rehearsal for "Mr. Peebles and the Mr. Hooker" standing next to Howard Smith (L), Rhys Williams and Randee Sanford (R).
+"Dear Ruth" (1944-1946) with John Dall as Lt.
+William Seawright, Phyllis Povah as Mrs. Edith Wilkins and Howard Smith as Judge Harry Wilkins."Dear Ruth" (1944-46), again John Dall and Howard Smith, with Helen McKellar between them (she replaced Phyllis Povah in the role of Mrs. Wilkins).

-Above left: Dear Ruth (1946-1947) with John Dall as Lt.
+Top left: John Dall as Lt.
 William Seawright, Phyllis Povah as Mrs. Edith Wilkins and Howard Smith as Judge Harry Wilkins.

 In 1944 former N.Y. stage producer Murray Phillips' widow Lucille Phillips (né Arnold), fell head over heels in love with an actor, Howard Smith.
 Physically Howard, with his portly belly, towered over Lucy.
 Her daughter Peggy describes him in her memoirs:

-Above left: The Magic Touch (1947) From L to R: William Terry as Jeff Turner, Sara Anderson as Cathy Turner, Frances Comstock as Amy Thompson and Howard Smith as J. L. Thompson.
-The production opened September 3rd, 1947 and closed after only twelve performances.
+Above right: The Magic Touch (1947) From L to R: William Terry as Jeff Turner, Sara Anderson as Cathy Turner, Frances Comstock as Amy Thompson and Howard Smith as J. L. Thompson.
+The production opened September 3.
+1947 and closed after only twelve performances.

-Above right: State of the Union is a 1948 American drama film directed by Frank Capra about a man's desire to run for the nomination as the Republican candidate for President, and the machinations of those around him.
+Above left: State of the Union (MGM, April 30.
+1948) is an American drama film directed by Frank Capra about a man's desire to run for the nomination as the Republican candidate for President, and the machinations of those around him.
 Left to right: Angela Lansbury, Howard Smith and Katharine Hepburn.

-Shirley Booth's initial supporting cast for radio's Hogan's Daughter (NBC June 21-September 14.
+Hazel was played by Shirley Booth and her initial supporting cast for radio's Hogan's Daughter (NBC Jun 21. - Sep 14.
 1949) featured Howard Smith as her father.
-On October 12, 1961, in the television version of that same program, Howard was introduced as Harvey Griffin, a frequent client of George and Hazel's law firm.
+Later (1961) in the television version of that same program, now named Hazel, Howard was introduced as Harvey Griffin, a frequent client of George and Hazel's law firm.

-Film director Kazan seemed to have reached out into what seemed the totally wrong direction for Howard Smith, the shouting comic who played in farces where he played the standard bewildered father of teenage girls.
+When film director Kazan reached out for Howard Smith for a role in his play Death of a Salesman it seemed to many that he had reached out into what seemed the totally wrong direction.
+A shouting comic who played in farces where he played the standard bewildered father of teenage girls.
 Howard read the play and refused the part, surely the best he had ever been offered in his life.
 Kazan,... tried to change his mind.
 "That play is terrible," he'd say.
 "Who's going to want to see something that sad?"

 Finally a meeting was fixed with Howard and Arthur Miller.
 Miller, pretending ignorance asked him to tell him why he was so against the play.
 "That poor man, for God's sake; the rotten things his sons say to him and his boss.
 Everybody's so down on him.
 It's just awful!"